PidgeonTools/PidgeonRenderFarm/README.md

 ⏱️ = halted

 ## Installation
-The installation process is the same for the Client and Master
-1. Download the latest realse for your OS (for Windows there are pre-compiled versions)
-2. Extract the content of the zip file

-## Setup
 ### Master
-1. If you are on Windows double click the ``Master.exe`` to execute it, else execute it using the command ``mono Master.exe`` in the terminal (Be sure to use the correct .exe for your OS)
+1. **Download**: Start by downloading the latest release of Pidgeon Render Farm for your operating system. (currently only Windows)
+2. **Extract**: Once the download is complete, extract the contents of the zip file.
+3. **Execute**: If you're on Windows, double-click the Master.exe to execute it.
-2. Choose if you want to enable logging (it is recommended to set this to on)
+4. **Logging**: You'll be prompted to choose if you want to enable logging.
+It's recommended to set this to 'on' as it can help troubleshoot any issues that may arise.
-3. Choose which port to use.
-If you are not sure just leave it empty (Port ``8080`` will be used)
+5. **Port Selection**: Next, you'll need to choose which port to use.
+If you're unsure, you can leave this field empty, and Port 19186 will be used by default.
-4. Next up provide the program with your Blender installation.
-Do this by pasting the path of the executable into the program.
-(If you have it installed via steam, right click Blender in the libary then go to ``manage`` -> ``Browse local files``)
+6. **Blender Installation**: Provide the program with your Blender installation by pasting the path of the Blender executable into the program.
+If you have Blender installed via Steam, you can find this by right-clicking Blender in the library, then going to manage -> Browse local files.
-5. Choose if you want to allow data collection.
-See a list of the data [here](https://github.com/PidgeonTools/PidgeonRenderFarm#do-you-collect-any-data)
+7. **Data Collection**: Choose if you want to allow data collection.
+We have no access to it, it will never leave your device, and is for debugging purposes only.
+You can see a list of the data that will be collected [here](https://github.com/PidgeonTools/PidgeonRenderFarm#do-you-collect-any-data).
-6. Now your Master is ready!
+8. **Ready**: Now your Master is ready to go!

 ### Client
-1. If you are on Windows double click the ``Client.exe`` to execute it, else execute it using the command ``mono Client.exe`` in the terminal (Be sure to use the correct .exe for your OS)
+1. **Download**: Begin by downloading the latest release of Pidgeon Render Farm for your operating system. (currently only Windows)
+2. **Extract**: After the download is complete, extract the contents of the zip file.
+3. **Execute**: If you're on Windows, double-click the Client.exe to execute it.
-2. Choose if you want to enable logging (it is recommended to set this to on)
+4. **Logging**: You'll be asked to choose if you want to enable logging.
+It's recommended to set this to 'on' as it can help troubleshoot any issues that may arise.
-3. Add one Master in the next step.
-A valid input looks like this: ``127.0.0.1:8080`` (keep in mind that you have to replace it with your Masters IP and Port; see the [FAQ](https://github.com/PidgeonTools/PidgeonRenderFarm#where-do-i-find-the-ip) to find out how you can get your IP)
+5. **Master Addition**: Add one Master in the next step.
+A valid input looks like this: ``127.0.0.1:19186``.
+Remember to replace it with your Master's IP and Port.
+You can find out how to get your IP in the FAQ section.
-4. Next up provide the program with your Blender installation.
-Do this by pasting the path of the executable into the program.
-(If you have it installed via steam, right click Blender in the libary then go to ``manage`` -> ``Browse local files``)
+6. **Blender Installation**: Provide the program with your Blender installation by pasting the path of the Blender executable into the program.
+If you have Blender installed via Steam, you can find this by right-clicking Blender in the library, then going to ``manage`` -> ``Browse local files``.
-5. Now you choose which device you want to use for rendering.
-See the [FAQ](https://github.com/PidgeonTools/PidgeonRenderFarm#what-are-the-hardware-requirements-for-the-different-render-devicesapis) for a detailed description
+7. **Rendering Device**: Choose which device you want to use for rendering.
+You can find a detailed description in the FAQ section.
-6. If you decided to use your GPU for rendering you now have the option to enable hybrid rendering.
-You really have to try this out, as it only helps for some devices.
+8. **Hybrid Rendering**: If you decided to use your GPU for rendering, you now have the option to enable hybrid rendering.
+It's worth trying out, as it only helps for some devices.
-7. Stand by for a second and choose whether you want to pick allowed render engines on your own, or if you want to just allow all.
-8. (optional) Select the engines to allow one by one from the list.
-If you wish to finish your selection use the "That is it, I don't want to allow more engines" option.
+9. **Render Engines**: Stand by for a second and choose whether you want to pick allowed render engines on your own, or if you want to just allow all.
+If you choose to select, you can pick the engines to allow one by one from the list.
+To finish your selection, use the "That is it, I don't want to allow more engines" option.
-9. Choose if you want to allow data collection.
-See a list of the data [here](https://github.com/PidgeonTools/PidgeonRenderFarm#do-you-collect-any-data)
+10. **Data Collection**: Choose if you want to allow data collection.
+We have no access to it, it will never leave your device, and is for debugging purposes only.
+You can see a list of the data that will be collected [here](https://github.com/PidgeonTools/PidgeonRenderFarm#do-you-collect-any-data).

-Advanced (optional)

-10. (optional) Now pick the amount of CPU threads to use (even if you don't render with the CPU, it is used for compositing)
-11. (optional, currently not aviable) If you want to restrain the RAM usage of projects, then type a value in GB.
-In case you don't want a limit you just type ``0`` or leave it empty
-12. (optional) Same thing goes for the time limit (which limits the render time per frame.
-E.g. your Master estimated 50 seconds and your Clients limit is 30 seconds, the Client will deny this project)
-13. Hit ``Start Client`` and your Client is ready!
+11. **Ready**: Hit 'Start Client' and your Client is ready!

+Remember, you may need to configure your firewall settings to allow Pidgeon Render Farm to operate correctly.
+You can find more details about this in the troubleshooting section of the Pidgeon Render Farm documentation.

 ## Project Setup
-1. In the main menu choose ``New Project``
+1. **New Project**: In the main menu, choose 'New Project'.
-2. Now enter the path of your .Blend file
+2. **.Blend File**: Enter the path of your .Blend file.
-3. Decide whether you want to use Super Fast Render, to optimize the scene, before rendering
+3. **Super Fast Render**: Decide whether you want to use 'Super Fast Render' to optimize the scene before rendering.
-4. Decide if you want the Master to render a test frame - the test render will be used to clalculate the estimated time per frame (if you have no limit on your Client, this makes no sense).
+4. **Test Frame**: Decide if you want the Master to render a test frame.
+This test render will be used to calculate the estimated time per frame.
+If you have no limit on your Client, this step may not be necessary.
-5. Pick a chunk size. (must be a number greater than 0)
+5. **Chunk Size**: Pick a chunk size.
+This must be a number greater than 0.
+The chunk size determines how many frames are rendered at once.
+Instead of rendering only one frame and then reporting to the master, the Client will render a set of frames (the chunk) and after all frames are done it will report back and provide the master with the results.
+We recommend: 15
-6. The master now opens your project to obtain informations like the selected render engine and Blender version
+6. **Project Information**: The master now opens your project to obtain information like the selected render engine and Blender version.
-7. After this is done, your Master now waits for Clients
+7. **Waiting for Clients**: After this is done, your Master now waits for Clients to connect and start rendering.

+Remember, each step in the setup process is crucial to ensure that your project renders correctly.
+If you encounter any issues, refer to the troubleshooting section of the Pidgeon Render Farm documentation or reach out to their support team.

 ## Troubleshooting
 ### Server socket won't start